catalyst/docs-cd/README.md

 apache vHost config file and updating a symlink that points to the latest version of the docs.

+If a vHost does not exist for a given project, it will be created using templates/vhost_template.cfg as a template.
+The "# Require ip" line on the template is replaced with IP restrictions, if defined on the project configuration.

 Since this script touches /etc/apache2 and reload the apache config, it must be run as root.